-Approved by the Teaching, Learning and Assessment Committee.
-Last updated: August 2011
+Approved by the Academic and Student Affairs Committee.

-Further details relating to each of the following areas, including procedural instructions, can be found on the Student Services Centre website.
+Further details relating to each of the following areas, including procedural instructions, can be found on the Student Services Centre website

 Registration means that you are a member of the School and entitled to use the School facilities.
 It is your responsibility to ensure that you register fully for your programme of study.